Crunchyroll, LLC: Aniplex/Sony Pictures joint venture and international expansion

 To unify the company's image abroad, Manga Entertainment was rebranded as Funimation UK in the UK and Ireland, on April 19, 2021, with AnimeLab relaunched under the Funimation brand in Australia and New Zealand, from June 17, 2021.
 Afterwards, Funimation launched their streaming services to three South American countries of Colombia, Chile, and Peru on June 16, 2021.

-On September 1, 2021, Funimation and Gonzo announced a partnership to upload select remastered titles on their respective YouTube channels until November 30.
+On September 1, Funimation and Gonzo announced a partnership to upload select remastered titles on their respective YouTube channels until November 30.
 These titles were Ragnarok the Animation, Witchblade and Burst Angel.

-Relaunch as Crunchyroll
+As Crunchyroll

+Rebranding

-On December 9, 2020, Sony Pictures Entertainment announced that it would acquire Crunchyroll from WarnerMedia for a total of US$1.175 billion in cash, placing the company under Funimation once the acquisition was finalized.
+On December 9, 2020, Sony Pictures Entertainment announced that it would acquire Ellation and the anime streaming service Crunchyroll from WarnerMedia (later spun out by AT&T and merged with Discovery, Inc. to form Warner Bros.
+Discovery) for a total of US$1.175 billion in cash, placing the company under Funimation once the acquisition was finalized.
 However, on March 24, 2021, it was reported that the United States Department of Justice had extended its antitrust review of the acquisition.
 The acquisition of Crunchyroll was completed on August 9, 2021, with Sony stating in their press release that they would create a unified anime subscription using their anime businesses as soon as possible.
 Crunchyroll confirmed four days later that VRV was included in the acquisition.

 On January 25, 2022, Crunchyroll announced that they were going to release Jujutsu Kaisen 0 in theaters on March 18, 2022, in the United States and Canada.
 The film launched in over 1,500 theaters, as well as some IMAX theatres, in both sub and dub.
 They also stated that the feature would be coming soon to theaters in the United Kingdom, Ireland, Australia, New Zealand, France, Germany, and Latin America among other countries.
 This is the first Crunchyroll film to be distributed in association with Funimation Films.

 On March 1, 2022, it was announced that the Funimation, Wakanim and VRV SVOD services would be consolidated into Crunchyroll.
-Additionally, it was announced that Funimation Global Group, LLC would undergo a rebrand as Crunchyroll, LLC.
+Additionally, it was announced that Funimation Global Group, LLC had legally changed its name to Crunchyroll, LLC, which occurred on February 24.
 Fourteen days later, it was announced that Funimation's home video releases would be distributed under the Crunchyroll banner, with the latter's logo replacing that of the former on the spine and back of the covers for each new release that comes out starting with its June 2022 slate.

-Following the Russian military invasion of Ukraine, Crunchyroll announced on March 11 that it would halt services in Russia, thus shutting down operations of Wakanim and Crunchyroll EMEA entirely, in line with global sanctions.
+Following the Russian military invasion of Ukraine, Crunchyroll announced on March 11, 2022, that it would halt services in Russia, thus shutting down operations of Wakanim and Crunchyroll EMEA entirely, in line with global sanctions.
 Its parent company Sony donated $2 million in humanitarian aid to Ukraine.